Innovation Booster, CEO

 Luc VANDEPUTTE has experience throughout challenging organizational and managerial functions since 1981.
-Missions in over 55 countries have forged a solid experience of event and project management in multicultural environments.
+Networking oriented, missions in over 55 countries have forged a solid experience of event and project management in multicultural environments.

 Passionate to serve sport, he share his experience for the excellence of projects in the socio-economic sector of sport and recreational.
 The current sanitary crisis will challenge a lot of domains.
 To address the new challenges, he is convinced that resilience should drive us to a disruptive transversal approach.